Nari2002/Movie_Recommendation_System/README.md

 Continuous Improvement: The recommendation system is constantly learning and improving, ensuring you discover movies you'll love.

-Getting Started:
+# Getting Started:
 Clone this repository to your local machine.

 Install the required dependencies.

 Run the application and start exploring personalized movie recommendations.

-Technologies Used:
+# Technologies Used:
 Python
+Machine Learning
-Machine Learning (scikit-learn, TensorFlow, or PyTorch) Data Analysis (pandas)
+Data Analysis (pandas)
-Web Development (Flask, Django, or your preferred web framework)
+Web Development (Streamlit)
-Contributing:
+# Contributing:
 Contributions are welcome!
 If you'd like to enhance this movie recommendation system, please fork the repository, make your improvements, and submit a pull request.

 Happy movie-watching!